White nationalist Nick Fuentes says he was kicked out of CPAC

 The annual meeting of the top players in the conservative movement, which has tacked further and further right in recent years, began Thursday at the Gaylord National Resort and Convention Center in National Harbor, Maryland.

+In subsequent posts, Mr Fuentes asked people to wait for him by the elevators and referred to himself as “The Most Cancelled Man in America.”

 Mr Fuentes was recently in national headlines when and the rapper Ye, formerly Kanye West, were invited to dine at Mar-a-Lago with former President Donald Trump.
-The former president’s decision to host the pair was condemned by a range of civil rights groups and political leaders, including some Republicans and Israeli Prime Minister Benjamin Netanyahu.

 According to reporting by Axios, Mr Trump was “very taken” with Mr Fuentes and impressed with his knowledge of his political campaigns.

+“I really like this guy,” Axios reported Mr Trump said to Ye.
+“He gets me.”

+The dinner was too much for even a number of Mr Trump’s allies, including Israeli Prime Minister Benjamin Netanyahu, former ambassador to Israel David Friedman, and a number of Republican members of Congress, who condemned Mr Fuentes and Ye’s presence at Mar-a-Lago.

 Join our commenting forum